Navigating Methylation in Clinical Practice: Hormones, Neurotransmitters and Immunity

 **This course has been approved for 6.0hrs of CE through OBNM of which 1.25 will be in pharmacy.

 Does the whole epigenetic and methylation discussion have you confused and overwhelmed?
-Are you tired of patients or other practitioners asking for your opinion or potential recommendations for epigenetic therapy?
+Are you tired of patients or other practitioners asking for your opinion or potential recommendations for epigenetic therapy but unsure of what works?
 Many people feel as though they are fumbling on the dance floor because they recognize that the bench knowledge doesn’t necessarily translate to bedside therapy.
 This inconsistency has made many people feel as though they have two left feet.

 **This course will now be available via live webinar.
 Select live webinar option in your registration form and we will send you information on connecting via video webinar one week prior to class.